 Kristi received her BA from UMass/Amherst, a graduate certificate in Business and Sociology from Boston College, and her Master’s in Public Administration (MPA) with a concentration in Leadership Studies, from Harvard University.

 Kristi lives in Western Massachusetts with her family, and feels blessed every day to be surrounded by the glories of the natural world and a vibrant, loving community.
-She now also feels tremendous good fortune to be working with her beloved colleagues from around the world at A Network for Grateful Living.
+She is a stage IV cancer survivor who now feels tremendously fortunate to be working with her beloved colleagues to bring the gifts of gratefulness to people everywhere.

 Heroic Hearts: Love in the Face of Anguish